Edited by Anthony Van Bergeyk, MD

-The main indication for a subtalar fusion is for patients with arthritis in the subtalar joint.
-Arthritis in that joint is most commonly followed by a heel fracture.
-Another indication for a subtalar arthodesis is for patients who need the change the position of the hindfoot in order to distribute load more evenly.
+The main indication for a subtalar fusion is to treat painful arthritis in the subtalar joint (the large joint above the heel bone and below the ankle).
+Arthritis in this joint is commonly seen after heel bone fractures or joint dislocations.
+Another indication for a subtalar arthrodesis is for patients who need the change to position of the hindfoot in order to distribute load more evenly.
 For example, a patient with acquired flatfoot deformity, a condition where the heel is offset and load is unevenly distributed, might consider a subtalar fusion.

-On the outside front region of the ankle, a cut is made down to the subtalar joint to expose the joint, particularly the posterior facet.
+On the lateral (outside front) region of the ankle, a cut is made down to the subtalar joint to expose the joint, particularly the larger posterior portion of the joint, or facet.
 Once exposed, the joint is ready for fusion.
-First, the cartilage, or what is left, is removed between the heel bone and the talus.
-Next, the bone is shaved down to a point that can fuse, similar to a fracture heal.
-The joint is then placed in its desired position and secured with screws.
-To increase the chance of the joint fusing together, a bone graft is sometimes done, where a piece of bone is taken from another place in the body (e.g. iliac crest of the pelvic bone)
+First, the cartilage, or what is left of the cartilage, is removed between the heel bone and the talus.
+Next, the bone is shaved down to a point that can fuse, or heal together like a fractured bone would heal together.
+The joint is then placed in its desired position and secured with screws (Figure 1).
+To increase the chance of the joint fusing together, a bone graft is sometimes done, where a piece of bone is taken from another place in the body (e.g. iliac crest of the pelvic bone) or from a cadaver donor.
+In some select cases, the subtalar joint can be exposed and fused with small-incision arthroscopic techniques.

-Patients undergoing this type of surgery will typically need about 6 weeks for the bone to heal.
-During this period, the patient is either in a cast or a cast boot and is non-weight bearing or touch weight-bearing.
-After the 6 week period and once the bones have healed, with confirmation of an x-ray, the patient can begin weight-bearing in a cast boot as tolerated for the next 4-6 weeks and begin physical therapy.
-Physical therapy exercises include motion of other joints in the foot, strengthening, gait, and proprioception.
+Patients undergoing this type of surgery will typically need about 6-12 weeks for the bone to heal.
+During this period, the patient is either in a cast or a cast boot, and is non-weight bearing or touch weight-bearing.
+After the initial non weight-bearing period of 6-8 weeks an x-ray is taken and if healing is progressing well or complete then the patient can begin weight-bearing in a cast boot as tolerated for the next 4-6 weeks and begin physical therapy.
+Physical therapy exercises include motion of other joints in the foot, strengthening, and gait.
 After the 10-14 week mark, the patient can transition into a shoe.
 During the first 5-6 months, patients generally get about 75-80% of recovery; however, it will take about 15-18 months for maximal improvement.

 Potential General Complications